 “You need to re-connect to your own culture.
 It’s only lost if you don’t try to find it.”

 Knowing the Elder was right, I travelled back to my Grandmother’s Gunditjmara Country in South West Victoria and began a 15-year journey of discovering my own culture.
 In the process, I re-established and revitalized many of the old practices through working with the Elders and Community.
-On Gunditjmara Country I started culturally mentoring boys – work that I love and continues to this day through your support of the Wayapa Wuurrk Aboriginal Wellness Foundation Ltd.
+On Gunditjmara Country I started culturally mentoring boys – work that I loved and did for 26 years.

 For more than twenty years I’d always done the work that my Elders and Community asked of me, gaining vast professional experience in Men’s Health; Drug & Alcohol Support; Health & Nutrition; Family Violence Prevention; Indigenous Youth Mentoring; Cultural Heritage; Taking Care of Country; Indigenous Tourism; and Ancestral Remains Repatriation.